 He probably wouldn’t say it of himself, but Henry is a shining example of what it means to live life with courage and daring.
 Think about it: how many of us at 16- or 17-years-old would have risked failure — or worse yet, embarrassment — to reveal the truest version of ourselves to the world?

 And yet Henry returns to EXPLO summer after summer to do just that.
-Because the environment we create — our community of active kindness — invites students from every walk of life to step out of their comfort zone, to shrug off the traditional expectations of achievement and lean into the moments of uncertainty rather than run from them.
+Because the environment we create — our community of active kindness — invites students from every walk of life to step out of their comfort zone, to shrug off the traditional expectations of achievement, to transform themselves, and lean into the moments of uncertainty rather than run from them.

 “I’m always nervous because I know that I’m not the best dancer,” Henry adds.
 “But here, there’s never the thought about what would happen if I don’t do well.
 Last year, the entire audience gave me a standing ovation.
 It felt absolutely amazing.
 If life could be like the EXPLO community, it would be an incredible place.”

 Henry is just one example of the hundreds of students who come to EXPLO each summer to practice living with daring and courage.
 There’s Ex, a talented musician who comes to EXPLO to practice connecting with others beyond the notes.
 There’s Karlie, a small-town pre-teen who calls EXPLO a clean slate where you can be anything you want to be, and where you can actually feel yourself changing and exceeding your expectations of yourself.